Bayesian feedback in the framework of ecological sciences: Conclusions

-SDMs are a widely used tool for analyzing spatial distributed data and, as we have pointed out, there are scenarios in which several sources of information are available for the same phenomenon.
-Thus, we have analysed a particular case in which we achieve to share information between an independent model and a dependent one in both directions.
-However, we have also provided a generalization of the Bayesian feedback protocol applied, allowing to fed back any kind of models that fall inside of the designed framework.
+SDMs are a widely used tool for analyzing { spatially} distributed data and, as we have pointed out, there are scenarios in which several sources of information are available for the same phenomenon.
+Thus, we have analysed a particular case in which we achieve to share information between { geostatistical} and preferential models in both directions.
+However, we have also provided a generalization of the Bayesian feedback protocol applied, allowing to feed back any kind of models that fall inside of the designed framework. { It is important to note that if the update of all information is performed (that is, fixed parameters, random effects, and hyperparameters), then the result should not depend on the direction in which the procedure is carried out.
+However, in our case, we have not updated the random effects and have adhered exclusively to the fixed effects and hyperparameters.}

-This paper discusses two feedback protocols, providing a detailed description of the simulation design and analysis process.
-Comparing the two prior distributions and their updating differences in the joint prior distribution is a crucial aspect of our analysis.
-We have also evaluated the residual analysis of the four alternative models and commented on the proportion of lower root mean square error (RMSE) scenarios by comparing the best model with the alternatives.
+{ In this paper we have used two ways to perform the feedback between the posterior and prior distributions of two given models: full update and updating by moments.
+Their use depends on the possibility to perform one or the other.
+But we have also compared two different ways of providing feed back between the two models, one geostatistical and the other preferential.
+In the resulting four situations have being evaluated by means of the residual analysis and commented in terms of the proportion of RMSE and bias.}

 The main conclusions can be summarised as follows.
-Generally, the posterior distributions of the latent field parameters tend to improve in accuracy through the feedback process, although this is not always true for the hyperparameter field.
-The feedback procedure appears to enhance the prediction of preferential models but not independent models.
-Furthermore, another effect of feedback is that it increases the robustness of the preferential model, which may have some computational problems in some scenarios.
-These problems in the preferential modeling were solved by alternating some of the internal parameters of \textbf{INLA}, whereas with feedback no changes were needed.
-However, the effectiveness of the improvement is subject to various factors, such as the distribution of samples in the preferential or hot zone sampling in the independent sampling.
+The feedback process generally improves the accuracy of the latent field parameters, while this is not always true for the hyperparameter field. { The feedback procedure appears to enhance the prediction of preferential and geostatistical models, with the preferential feedback model showing the best performance in terms of RMSE}.
+Additionally, feedback increases the robustness of the preferential model, which may encounter computational issues in certain scenarios \citep{conn2017confronting}.
+This study resolved this robustness issue in preferential modelling by adjusting some internal parameters of \textbf{INLA}, while feedback-ed models required no adjustments.